bxacosta/warp-launcher/README.md

 ## Features

-- Open Warp at the current directory from the Windows Explorer address bar or from the console by using the `start warp` command.
+- Open Warp at the current directory from the Windows Explorer address bar or from the console by using the customizable command (default: `warp`).
 - Choose between launching Warp in a new window or a new tab.
-- Automatically create a launcher script and register the `warp` command within Windows registry `App Paths` Subkey.
+- Automatically create a launcher script and register the command within Windows registry `App Paths` Subkey.

 ## Quick Start